Whether you’re new to the world of special education, or you’ve been stumbling your way through for a while; we can help.

 Originally what started out as her obligation, soon became her passion.
 She began researching the laws dealing with special education and assisting friends and family as they advocated for their children.
 After seeing the success her friends and family were having as a result of her advice, she was encouraged to pursue the world of advocacy with more vigor and purpose, in an effort to create success stories for other children in need.

 Carol received her formal training from the Federation for Children with Special Needs (FCSN) and ISEA at William and Mary Law School.
-Immediately following her formal training, she stayed on with FCSN as a regular volunteer and begun working with families on a pro bono basis.
+Immediately following her formal training, she stayed on with FCSN as a regular volunteer, eventually becoming part of the PTIC program until 2020 when she left to pursue a part-time position at Wayside Youth and Family Services as a Family Support Specialist.

 With the ever changing laws she is continuously participating in continuing education and professional development workshops.
-She is a current member of the Council of Parent Attorneys and Advocates (COPPA) and a BOD member for the Special Needs Advocacy Network (SPaN).
+She is a current member of the Council of Parent Attorneys and Advocates (COPPA) and a former executive board member for Special Needs Advocacy Network (SPaN).

 Carol’s personal experience with special needs gives her the compassion and tenacity to be a strong advocate.
 Her training gives her the know-how.
 These attributes combined with her natural ability to listen, organize, build and maintain interpersonal skills and, most importantly, her capacity to remain focused and level headed has made her a natural fit for the world of advocacy.